djoshea/sphinxcontrib-matlabdomain/docs/source/related.rst

 Projects
 --------
-If you're interested in :obj:`argdoc`, a number of other projects & resources might interest you, too:
+If you're interested in :obj:`sphinxcontrib.argdoc`, a number of other projects & resources might interest you, too:

     `sphinx-argparse`_
         Another automated documentation generator for executable scripts